iskinner/Classification-Heart-Disease/README.md

-You can find a full write-up and user-friendly code walkthrough of this analysis here
+You can find a full write-up and user-friendly code walkthrough of this analysis here:

 https://www.kaggle.com/ikskinne/classification-heart-disease